adrobinoga/zk-protocol/sections/data-user.md

 |templateN entry	|Fingerprint template N.	|varies		|varies(+)	|varies		|

 (<): Little endian format.
-(+): The size of each template is store at the beginning of each template entry.
+(+): The size of each template is at the beginning of each template entry.

 The contents of each template entry, are shown in the next table: